 How does a science capital approach work in practice?
 Find out from science centres and museums around the UK.

 The Science Museum Group Academy

-Science capital and wider engagement research shapes and informs the training we deliver through the Science Museum Group Academy, where we share creative and practical ideas to empower people to help others to make a personal connection with science.
+Science capital and wider engagement research shapes and informs all the training delivered through the Science Museum Group Academy.
+Find out more about the training that we offer.
 Find out more about the training that we offer.

 For further information, email us at email@example.com.